Best Rifle Scope: Top Picks for Precision Shooting in 2025

 Quick Stats: Schmidt & Bender PM II

-Weighing in at 995grams, it’s solid but not overly heavy.
+Having been hands on with this scope I like that it keeps the weight under the 1kg mark at 995grams, it’s solid but not overly heavy.
 At 390mm in length with a large 34mm tube, this scope is sized well for serious shooting.
-The 6-36x magnification range is ideal for medium to extreme long range shooting.
-Making the S&B one of the best long range rifle scopes for those who demand precision at long distance.
-The parallax adjustment starts at 20 meters and goes to infinity.
+Using the 6-36x magnification range I found its ideal for medium to extreme long range shooting.
+This magnification and quality make the S&B one of the best long range rifle scopes for those who want to max out precision at long distance.
+The parallax adjustment starts at 20 meters and goes out to infinity.
 With this range you can focus on your target no matter the distance.

 The scope features several turret options like the DT27, DT35, DT II+, and MT II.
-Each providing different levels of elevation and windage adjustments, giving shooters the flexibility to tailor their setup to their specific needs.
+Each providing different levels of elevation and windage adjustments, giving you the flexibility to tailor your setup to your specific needs.
 Schmidt & Bender turrets are known for their tactile feedback and precision, making adjustments smooth and accurate.
+I absolutely love S&B turrets, and find myself ultimately comparing all other scopes turrets with theirs.

-The optical clarity of the PM II is nothing but superb.
-With a light transmission rate exceeding 90%, it ensures bright and clear images even in low light conditions.
-This is complemented by a wide field of view, allowing for excellent detail recognition and situational awareness.
-The scope is also waterproof up to 3 meters and can operate in extreme temperatures, from -46°C to +61°C. This range is perfect for use in the most brutal environments.
+The optical clarity of the PM II is nothing but superb and each time I look through it I am truly blown away.
+With a light transmission rate exceeding 90%, it makes sure there’s a bright and clear images even in low light conditions.
+This is complemented by a wide field of view, which allows for great detail recognition and situational awareness in the field.
+Something I found beneficial is that I still had a good sight picture even at maximum magnification.
+The scope is also waterproof up to 3 meters and can operate in extreme temperatures, from -46°C to +61°C. This range is perfect for use in the most brutal environments and its nice to know your investment is protected from the elements.

 Reticles: Schmidt & Bender PM II 6-36×56

-Lastly, the scope offers a choice of reticles including the P5FL, GR²ID, and the newly introduced TR²ID (read more).
+Lastly, the scope offers a good choice of reticles including the P5FL, GR²ID, and the newly introduced TR²ID (read more about the TR²ID).
 Each well thought out and designed for long distance precision shooting.
-These reticles provide different options, allowing for quick target acquisition and ample holdover ability.
+These reticles provide different options, allowing for clear target acquisition and ample holdover ability.
+Personally I’d like to see the MSR2 reticle included but I wouldn’t say no to any of the reticles its available in.

 Summing Up the Schmidt & Bender PM II 6-36×56

 In summary, the Schmidt & Bender PM II 6-36×56 is a high performance scope that combines military grade durability with exceptional optical quality.
 This makes it a top contender for the best long range rifle scope in its class.
-Whether you’re a professional sniper, a competitive shooter, or an avid long distance hunter, this scope is designed to meet the most demanding requirements you can think of.
+I like this scope as it doesn’t matter if you’re a professional sniper, a competitive shooter, or an avid long distance hunter, this scope is designed to meet the most demanding requirements you can think of.

 Schmidt & Bender PM II 6-36×56